-Desdemona Rayflower features bold panicles of gold daisy flowers at the ends of the stems from late summer to early fall.
-Its attractive large serrated round leaves emerge deep purple in spring, turning dark green in color with curious purple undersides and tinges of deep purple throughout the season.
+Midnight Lady Rayflower features bold panicles of gold daisy flowers with orange overtones at the ends of the stems from late summer to early fall.
+Its attractive large serrated round leaves remain deep purple in color with curious plum purple undersides and tinges of coppery-bronze throughout the season.
+The deep purple stems are very colorful and add to the overall interest of the plant.